Time to prepare for our vital work advocating at the State Capitol.

 https://act.sierraclub.org/

 One way to become better advocates is by staying abreast of what is happening at the state legislature.
-Towards that end, Sustainable Tucson will be hosting The Environment in 2026: At the State Capitol & Beyond.
-6pm, Tues, January 6th on Zoom.
-Please mark your calendar.
+Towards that end, Sustainable Tucson hosted The Environment in 2026: At the State Capitol & Beyond.

-The panel includes State Senator Priya Sundareshan (LD 18), Sandy Bahr, director of the Sierra Club's Grand Canyon Chapter, and Kirsten Engel, Chief, Environmental Protection Unit of the AZ Attorney General's Office.
-They will preview the policies, places, and programs that Arizonans will need to protect and promote.
-Their perspectives will give us a full picture of what we can and should do – as individuals and as an organization – to support an agenda of environmental protection and justice as we work for a sustainable future.
+The panel included State Senator Priya Sundareshan (LD 18), Sandy Bahr, director of the Sierra Club's Grand Canyon Chapter, and Kirsten Engel, Chief, Environmental Protection Unit of the AZ Attorney General's Office.
+They previewed the policies, places, and programs that Arizonans will need to protect and promote.
+Their perspectives give us a full picture of what we can and should do – as individuals and as an organization – to support an agenda of environmental protection and justice as we work for a sustainable future.

 Please look out for more opportunities to learn about the bills that are coming up and how to advocate for our water and the environment by participating in Sustainable Tucson's Request to Speak actions.